KDE/kimageformats/README.md

 **This plugin is disabled by default.
 It can be enabled with the `KIMAGEFORMATS_DDS` build option in the cmake file.**

+The following defines can be defined in cmake to modify the behavior of the plugin:
+- `DDS_DISABLE_STRIDE_ALIGNMENT`: disable the stride aligment based on DDS pitch: it is known that some writers do not set it correctly.

 ### The HEIF plugin